 Once upon a time… In the late 18th century and early 19th century, Paris was the beating heart of Europe.
 In this glamorous city, beauty was brought to life.
 Both artists and craftsmen led the way in sculpture and applied art in what we call the La Belle Époque.
 One of the most exclusive and refined products made in Paris during this time were gilt bronze narrative mantel clocks.
 These showpieces could be found in royal courts and in the apartments owned by nobles throughout Europe.

-On 21 May 2022, in a stunning town house on Museumplein square, right between the Van Gogh and the Moco Museum, a pop-up museum will host the Once Upon a Time exhibition.
-These works of art can be seen by the public for the first time, and only during this exhibition which runs until 30 October 2022.
+A stunning town house on Museumplein square, right between the Van Gogh and the Moco Museum, a pop-up museum will host the Once Upon a Time exhibition.
+These works of art can be seen by the public for the first time, and only during this exhibition which runs until 29th January 2023.

 The gilt bronze artworks in Once Upon a Time are mantel clocks depicting stories from various periods, including classical antiquity and Greek and Roman mythology, in which gods and goddesses such as Apollo, Venus, and Cupid are key protagonists.
 Additionally, the collection includes clocks depicting Egyptian figures, hieroglyphs, and obelisks, the fall of Troy, and events from the early days of Rome.
 The stories include themes such as love, longing, jealousy, and temptation, as well as trickery and deceit.

 Other clocks refer to the time in which they were made by depicting everyday life in Paris or special events such as the arrival of the two famous rhinos in Europe.